 The Ministry reported just one (1) new case yesterday.
 The country’s death toll currently stands at 139.
 T&T’s confirmed cases now rises to 7,713, with 108 being active cases.
 A total of 7,466 patients have recovered from the virus to date.
 83 persons are in home self-isolation and there are 261 persons in total at State quarantine facilities.
 The Ministry states that the number of positive cases reported reflects the samples taken during the period 25th - 27th February 2021 and not the last 24 hours.
 In its latest update, the Ministry notes that there have been eight (8) recovered community cases.
 Recovered community cases refer to persons who were previously COVID-19 positive and in self-isolation at home, and subsequently met the discharge criteria and were released from self-isolation.
 The Ministry also notes that there are currently twelve (12) COVID-19 positive patients being treated at Hospitals:

-Among the patients at Couva, three (3) are in the Intensive Care Unit (ICU).
-There are also currently five (5) COVID-19 positive patients in step-down/transition facilities.
-This is a developing story - refresh this page for updates.
 Two (2) suspects are currently in Police custody after Officers rescued an elderly man from further injuries during a knife attack on Friday night (26th February 2021).
 A manhunt is on for a third assailant who was involved in the incident, which occurred at 11:30pm in the car park of Royal Bank of Canada (RBC), Eastern Main Road, San Juan.

 Police rushed the victim to hospital where he was treated and is currently warded in a stable condition.
 Task Force Officers also recovered the victim’s cell phone following the ordeal.
 According to a Media Release from the Trinidad and Tobago Police Service (TTPS), while surveilling the commercial banking area, North-Eastern Division Task Force (NEDTF) Officers observed a commotion ongoing at a car park and saw a white Toyota Aqua vehicle speeding away from the scene.
 A chase ensued and the vehicle was intercepted via a roadblock mounted by other members of the NEDTF in the vicinity of 9th Avenue, Barataria.
 Two (2) suspects, ages 26 and 31, both of Morvant, who were in the vehicle at the time, were arrested.
 PCs Mieres, Dass, Nanan and Campbell, who were at the scene of the car park, rendered aid to the victim who was drenched in blood from stab wounds.
 WPC Sequea is continuing investigations as charges in the case are pending.
 A 64-year-old man who resides in Petit Valley, Diego Martin, was granted $500 station bail after Port-of-Spain City Police Officers charged him for willfully and obscenely exposing himself in public.